davidlacedonia/javascript/this_object_prototypes/properties/README.md

 ### Writable

 The ability for you to change the value of a property is controlled by _writable_.
-Modifications on the value will silenlty fail.
-In stric mode would throw a _TypeError_.
+Modifications on the value will silently fail.
+In _stric mode_ would throw a _TypeError_.

 ### Configurable

-When false, prevents changes using `Object.defineProperty(...)` Throws _TypeError_ when trying to change the descriptor definition of a nonconfigurable property.
+When false, prevents changes using `Object.defineProperty(..)`.
+Throws _TypeError_ when trying to change the descriptor definition of a nonconfigurable property.
 Also prevents the ability to use the _delete_ operator to remove an existing property.